 SMOKING: Smoking is not allowed in the vehicle, nor at meal times or when the group is gathered together for checklist.
 If you are sharing a room with a non-smoker you will be asked not to smoke in the room.

 ACCOMMODATION: Please remember that facilities in India are not always up to Western standards or expectations.
 If you come expecting there to be occasional failings with water supply or electricity, then such events won’t come as a shock if they occur.
 Nevertheless we do try to select the very best available, including former palaces.
 We stay in a 5-star hotel in Agra which has two restaurants, a coffee shop and swimming pool.
 In Jaipur our accommodation is the opulent former palace of the maharaja.
 At Jodphur too we shall be housed in a former palace in a beautiful and bird-filled setting.
 Our 3-star hotel in Jaisalmer has been built in the traditional style of stone architecture on the outskirts of Jaisalmer and all the rooms have private bathrooms.
-At Bharatpur we’ll be staying at the Forest Lodge, the only accommodation inside the reserve.
-The Lodge is a medium-sized hotel and all rooms have private facilities, including showers.
+At Bharatpur we’ll be staying at the Bagh, a medium-sized heritage hotel; all rooms have private facilities, including showers.